AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/index.md

 });
 ```

-This method must define button unique ID, label and icon.
+This method must define button unique ID and label.

 Now, you can define button's callback in onClick method.